MultiCraft/repixture/mods/rp_mobs/API_TEMPLATES.md

 Finish condition: There are multiple reasons for finishing:

-* When the mob has reached the final position (within a small tolerance)
+* When the mob has reached the final position (within a small tolerance) (considered success)
-* When mob was stuck and unable to continue to walk for a few seconds
+* When mob was stuck and unable to continue to walk for a few seconds (considered failure)